 Located on the top of Fab India’s 4 story store in Vasant Kunj, New Delhi, this cozy place is definitely worth a visit.
 The Fab cafe serves both breakfast, lunch, dinner as well as cake, coffee, and ice cream.
 The food is prepared from local, natural ingredients and has something for both vegans, vegetarians, and meat eaters.
 A great place for sustainable eating, which includes ‘no plastic’ straws.
 Check them out of Facebook.

 The Altitude Cafe and Deli

-This little place, is a great place to grab a sandwich and coffee after shopping at The Altitude Store (See: where to buy groceries).
+This little place is a great place to grab a sandwich and coffee after shopping at The Altitude Store (See: where to buy groceries).
 There’s very limited seating, so you might not get a place to sit if you’re more than 4 people.
-The places serves all organic and natural foods and drinks, and is also a great place to buy cheese, stock, tea, coffee and snack foods.
+The places serve all organic and natural foods and drinks and are also a great place to buy cheese, stock, tea, coffee, and snack foods.
 Visit them on Facebook.

 Where to buy supplies

 Moksha specializes in a high-quality natural carrier oil, essential oils, Butters, clays and floral waters from all over the world.
 They also sell glycerin, aloe vera gel, dead sea salt, and natural colorants.
 Even though they are on the expensive side, they are a brand to be trusted, selling to several major companies in India.
 A long list of their products is USDA Organic certified.
 If you order through email ordering more than 1 liter/kg, they give a discount of 30%.
 You can buy from their website or contact them.
 Bonus info: if you ask nicely, they will let you come pick up the oils and avoid courier charges.

 Where to buy clothes